VGLoic/mr-explorer-frontend/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+You will need the [backend](https://github.com/VGLoic/mr-explorer-aggregator) running locally in order to use the application.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test:cover`

+Launches the test runner and generate coverage.

 ### `yarn build`